ENERZAi/OptimaV2-Docs/docs/about.md

 - Make AI models run fast in edge device
     - It provides short inference time compared to existing solutions such as tflite
 - Make easy to add customized layer
-    - It extends the scope of AI researchers by supporting complex operations that are not compatible with MHLO, TOSA, and other similar technologies."
+    - It extends the scope of AI researchers by supporting complex operations that are not compatible with MHLO, TOSA, and other similar technologies.

 ### Desired Features
 - **Reasonably light and fast inference time**
-    - our first target is to surpass tensorflow(tf-lite), and we will aim to target tvm based compilers
+    - Our first target is to surpass tensorflow(tf-lite), and we will aim to target tvm based compilers
 - **Reasonably fast compile time**
     - Compile time should not take too long for the user
 - **Quantization support (Not part of  MVP requirement)**